-Well, is it crazy to think of the prophets and apostles as we do — as imperfect and sinful men through whom God communicated infallibly his Word?
+Is it crazy to think of the prophets and apostles as we do — as imperfect and sinful men through whom God communicated infallibly his Word?
 Is it crazy to believe that God could inspire sinful fallible men to write infallible scripture?

 But the Church doesn’t teach that the pope is a modern-day prophet or apostle with the ability to write inspired Scripture.
 What the Church teaches is far more nuanced than that.
 It’s not that the pope is inspired as the prophets and apostles were.
 It’s not that everything a Pope thinks or says at all times is true or said in the best way.
 Popes are fallible men.
-But Jesus gave the keys to Peter and promised to build his Church on that rock, and based on this, what we believe as Catholics is that when the Pope in his role as shepherd of the universal Church intends to speak for all Christians, and from the chair of St Peter formally defines a matter of faith and morals, the Holy Spirit keeps him from error, and therefore from leading Christians worldview into error.
-This is what Catholics mean by infallibility.
+But Jesus gave the keys to Peter and promised to build his Church on that rock, and based on this, what we believe as Catholics is that when the Pope in his role as shepherd of the universal Church intends to speak for all Christians, and when from the chair of St Peter he formally defines a matter of faith and morals, the Holy Spirit keeps him from error, and therefore from leading the Christian world into error.
+This is what Catholics mean by papal infallibility.

 Hear Our Stories

-Here are a collection of testimonies from members of the CHNetwork for whom the issue of the Papacy and Church authority were key issues in their own conversions.
+Here are a collection of testimonies from members of the CHNetwork for whom the issue of the papacy and Church authority were key issues in their own conversions.

 Talks on the Papacy from the CHNetwork